 Please note any bat group making use of third party liability insurance through BCT must:

 - assess risks prior to an event, and ensure adequate measures are in place to reduce risks, to be eligible for cover.
-Download example risk assessments.
+See example risk assessments document for guidance on how to complete these.

 - make sure you have any necessary landowner permissions before undertaking any surveys on a site.